for updates about the latest fixtures and results.

 Grandmaster visits Churchie

 Churchie’s chess teams were delighted to meet Old Boy, Grandmaster David Smerdon (2001).
-David is currently the second highest ranked chess player in Australia and one of only three active Australian Grandmasters.
-His humorous, insightful discussion of his journey from a Churchie school boy to that of a grandmaster was more than enough encouragement for our young men wishing for similar success.
+David is currently the second highest-ranked chess player in Australia and one of only three active Australian Grandmasters.
+The humorous, insightful discussion of his journey from a Churchie schoolboy to that of a grandmaster was more than enough encouragement for our young men wishing for similar success.

 David and Yi Liu are the only two students in Churchie’s history who have been chess captains in both Years 11 and 12.
 Despite playing Churchie’s best players simultaneously and winning all his games, David noted the standard of Churchie chess had certainly improved since he last played at the school.